-The customer effort survey questions that you ask are an essential part of your CES survey and will be critical in helping you assess how easily customers are interacting with your brand across all your touchpoints.
+The customer effort survey questions that you ask are an essential part of your Customer Effort Score survey and will be critical in helping you assess how easily customers are interacting with your brand across all your touchpoints.
 So, if you’re going to get the greatest value from your CES survey, you’ll need to think carefully about the questions you choose to use.

 How easy did you find our call software to navigate and get through to the department that you needed?